gertanoh/job-scheduler/design.md

 ## Design

 The system is configured to perform task as early as possible, with a resolution of a minute.
 The output of the execution are stored in cloud storage, S3.
+The jobs will executed inside a docker container to provide isolation.

 ### API routes
 - /api/v1/login : POST, login is handled with auth0.